wspurgin/rspec-sidekiq/README.md

 ```

 ### be_unique
-*Describes when a job should be unique within it's queue*
+*Describes when a job should be unique within its queue*
 ```ruby
 sidekiq_options unique: true
 # test with...